eth-p/uni-chip8/docs/project/meeting-minutes/Week-5.md

 - Use the mobile vibration API for sound.
 - Update the product document.
 - Use the assember found [here](https://github.com/wernsey/chip8/blob/master/README.md) for now.
+- For the DVD logo program, add a scoring system where if the user can get the DVD into the corner, they get a point.
+They only have the left and right keys.